gobbledygook88/gobbledygook88.github.io/app/_walks/2024-06-04-surrey-valleys.md

     - title: The pain begins...
       latitude: 51.31371151030815
       longitude: -0.07392073560849877
       text: The book gives wonderful descriptions on the route so that this whole hike can be done without GPS.
-Here it mentions a path once you're parallel to the tennis courts.
+Here, it mentions a path once you're parallel to the tennis courts.
 What it failed to mention was the ridiculous incline.
       images:
       - url: 2024-06-04-surrey-valleys/whyteleafe-steps.jpg
         alt: Steps leading up from Whyteleafe Recreation Ground